-Another Nor'easter heads for East Coast, but no one knows precisely where it will hit
+Another nor'easter heads for East Coast, but no one knows precisely where it will hit

 And New York Gov. Andrew Cuomo told reporters: "The situation becomes more complicated because we haven't yet finished cleaning up from the first storm, and we're concerned about a compounding effect where tomorrow's snowstorm, which is supposed to be significant, may delay the repairs that we're in the midst of."

-Airports in the region pre-emptively canceled more than 1,000 arrivals and departures for Wednesday, more than half of them at the big three New York area airports, John F. Kennedy and LaGuardia in the city and Newark in New Jersey.
-Amtrak said its Northeast Corridor services would run on modified schedules.

-Pugh said there is reason for optimism in the forecast, however, since the new system was moving more quickly than last week's did, and "hopefully we won't have hours and hours of that high-tide flooding."
+Hundreds of thousands of Americans were left without power and at least nine deaths were said to be related to the first nor'easter that thrashed the East Coast with heavy winds, rain and snow over the weekend.

-But in many areas, last week's storm had already done more than enough damage.
-Even as the storm system was winding up for a new punch, more than 170,000 customers still remained without power Tuesday evening from the last one in New York, Pennsylvania, New Jersey, Maryland and Massachusetts, utility companies reported.
+More than 100,000 customers still remained without power Wednesday morning, including in New York, Pennsylvania, New Jersey, Maryland, Virginia, Delaware, Connecticut, Rhode Island and Massachusetts, utility companies reported.

 In Duxbury, Massachusetts, authorities and property owners were rushing to beef up the remains of seawalls that buckled on Sunday and collapsed on Monday.